-The name of the person is first demanded, and a nick-name is then given him in its stead, by which he is ever after called, and in time, his other name is quite forgotten.
-Then standing up in the middle of the fraternity, and directing his face to the Dimber-Damber, or prince of the gang, he swears in this manner, as is dictated to him by one of the most experienced.
+"The name of the person is first demanded, and a nick-name is then given him in its stead, by which he is ever after called, and in time, his other name is quite forgotten.
+Then standing up in the middle of the fraternity, and directing his face to the Dimber-Damber, or prince of the gang, he swears, in this manner, as is dictated to him by one of the most experienced:

-"I, Crank-Cuffin, do swear to be a true brother, and will in all things obey the commands of the great Tawney Prince, and keep his counsel, and not divulge the secrets of my brethren.
+I. Crank-Cuffin, do swear to be a true brother, and will in all things obey the commands of the great Tawney Prince, and keep his counsel, and not divulge the secrets of my brethren.

-I will never leave nor forsake this company, but observe and keep all the times of appointments, either by day, or by night, in any place whatsoever.
+"I will never leave nor forsake this company, but observe and keep all the times of appointments, either by day or by night, in any place whatsoever.

-I will not teach any one to cant; nor will I disclose ought of our mysteries to them, although they flog me to death.
-ON FREEMASONRY.

-I will take my Prince's part against all that shall oppose him, or any of us, according to the utmost of my ability; nor will I suffer him, or any belonging to us, to be abused by any strange Abrams, Rufflers, Hookers, etc., but will defend him or them as much as I can against all other outlyers whatever.
+"'I will not teach any one to cant; nor will I disclose aught of our mysteries to them, although they flog me to death, of us according to the utmost of my ability; nor will I suffer him, or any belonging to us, to be abused by any strange Abrams, Rufflers, Hookers, etc., but will defend him or them as much as I can against all other outlyers whatever.

-I will not conceal ought I win out of Libkins, or from the Ruffmans; but will preserve it for the use of the company."
+" 'I will not conceal aught I win out of Libkins, or from the Ruffmans;

+but will preserve it for the use of the company."

-The canters have, it seems a tradition, that from the three first articles of this oath, the first founders of a certain boastful, worshipful fraternity, who pretend to derive their origin from the earliest times, borrowed of them, both the hint and form of their establishment.
-And that their pretended derivation from the first Adam, is a forgery, it being only from the first Adam-Tiler.
+The canters have, it seems, a tradition, that from the three first articles of the oath, the first founders of a certain boastful, worshipful fraternity, who pretend to derive their origin from the earliest times, borrowed of them both the hint and form of their establishment; and that their pretended derivation from the first Adam, is a forgery, it being only from the first Adam-Tiler.

-The same author has given the meaning of the cant terms here used as follows :
+The same author has given the meaning of the cant terms here used as follows:-Abrams; shabby beggars.

-Abrams; shabby beggars.
 Rufflers; notorious rogues.
-Hookers; petty thieves, Libkin; a house to lie in.
+Hookers; petty thieves.
+Libkin; a house to lie in.
 Ruffmans; the woods or bushes.
-Adam-Tiler; the comrade of a pick-pocket, who receives stolen goods or money, and scours off with them.
+Adam-Tiler; the comrade of a pickpocket, who receives stolen goods or money and scours off with them.

-Festival of St. John the Evangelist.
+Pestival of St. John the Evangelist.

 In every country where freemasonry is encouraged, their anniversary festival is celebrated with great ceremony.
 It is a day set apart by the brotherhood, to worship the Supreme Architect of heaven and earth; to implore his blessings upon the great family of mankind; and to partake of the feast of brotherly affection.
 All who can spare a day from their necessary avocations, should join in this celebration.
-The freemasons of South Carolina have chosen St. John the Evangelist's day, as their anniversary.
+The freemasons of South Carolina have chosen St. John the Evangelist's day as their anniversary.